Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Prior to your embryo transfer, the length of your uterus has been measured twice: once during your pre-treatment evaluation and the second measurement is done at the end of your egg retrieval.

-Having done thousands of embryo transfer procedures, Dr. Polansky will precisely place your embryo(s) within the endometrial cavity without the need to rely on ultrasound imaging avoiding the interference of an ultrasound transducer.
+Having done thousands of embryo transfer procedures, Dr. Polansky will precisely place your embryo(s) within the endometrial cavity.
 The embryo transfer usually takes only a few seconds to complete, and no resting is required afterward.

 After the embryo transfer, the endometrial lining gently holds the embryos within the top of the uterus.
 There is no restriction on your physical activity.